DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Print on demand (POD) is a digital printing technology in which a book or other publication is printed in the amount one needs it.
 The POD model in this sense deviates from traditional printing, where large quantities of books are produced in initial print runs to reduce costs prior to distribution.
 POD has also changed the publishing industry by reducing the need for traditional publishing houses, allowing authors to self-publish at very low costs.
 Print-on-demand is sometimes called publish-on-demand.

 #####Program
+A computer program is a set of instructions for a computer, allowing it to performing certain tasks.
 <!-- The American spelling is standard in computer jargon, enabling a useful distinction to be made in British English between a *computer program* and a *programme* in the sense of a *programme of study*.
 A talk with the title "Turning programmes into programs" (or maybe it was the other way round) was presented by a British Council officer at the annual TESOL conference in the USA in 1987 - which puzzled the American audience but made sense to the British participants.-->

 #####Protocol